Lee Harvey Oswald: Return to the U.S.

 Oswald wrote in his diary in January 1961: "I am starting to reconsider my desire about staying.
 The work is drab, the money I get has nowhere to be spent.
 No nightclubs or bowling alleys, no places of recreation except the trade union dances.
 I have had enough."
-Shortly afterwards, Oswald (who had never formally renounced his U.S. citizenship) wrote to the Embassy of the United States, Moscow requesting the return of his American passport, and proposing to return to the U.S. if any charges against him would be dropped.
+Shortly afterwards, Oswald (who had never formally renounced his U.S. citizenship) wrote to the Embassy of the United States, Moscow, requesting the return of his American passport, and proposing to return to the U.S. if any charges against him would be dropped.

 In March 1961, Oswald met Marina Prusakova (born 1941), a 19-year-old pharmacology student; they married six weeks later.
 The Oswalds' first child, June, was born on February 15, 1962.
-On May 24, 1962, Oswald and Marina applied at the U.S. Embassy in Moscow for documents that enabled her to immigrate to the U.S. On June 1, the U.S. Embassy gave Oswald a repatriation loan of $435.71.
+On May 24, 1962, Oswald and Marina applied at the U.S. Embassy in Moscow for documents that enabled her to emigrate to the U.S. On June 1, the U.S. Embassy gave Oswald a repatriation loan of $435.71.
 Oswald, Marina, and their infant daughter left for the United States, where they received less attention from the press than Oswald expected.
+Oswald and his wife returned to America on June 13, they arrived onboard the Maasdam and landed at Hoboken in New Jersey.
+Here they were met by Spas T. Raikin of the Travelers Aid Society, who had been contacted by the US Department of State.
+He took Oswald and his family to the New York City Department of Welfare where they were processed.
+Raikin recalls that Oswald was tight-lipped and that "It was like pulling teeth to get information out of him".
+He misled Raikin about his defection to the Soviet Union, claiming that he had been a Marine on duty in the U.S. Embassy in Moscow when he met a Russian girl and defected.
+He added that he had been misled by Soviet propaganda and that things were not as he had thought they were in the USSR.
+In reality Oswald was never stationed in Russia and did not meet his wife Marina until after he had defected.